wurthless-elektroniks/smc360/readme.md

 360 SMC not well documented.
 Must document it well.

 This is provided for people who want to get started on SMC hacking.
-However it will probably never be thorough or complete.
+However it will probably never be thorough, complete, or correct.